Internet Explorer 10: History

-Internet Explorer 10 was first announced on April 12, 2011 at the MIX 11 conference in Las Vegas.
-In this conference, Microsoft showcased a demo version of Internet Explorer 10 along with a demo version of Windows 8.
+Internet Explorer 10 was first announced on April 12, 2011, at the MIX 11 conference in Las Vegas.
+In this conference, Microsoft showcased a demo version of Internet Explorer 10.
 On the same day, a Platform Preview of Internet Explorer 10 was released on the Microsoft Internet Explorer Test Drive website.
-It only supports Windows 7; later platform previews only support Windows 8.

 Internet Explorer 10 Platform Preview 1 supports CSS3 grid layout, CSS3 flexible box layout, CSS3 multi-column layout, CSS3 gradient, and full hardware acceleration.

 Reviewers' responses to the release of Internet Explorer 10 Platform Preview were varied; however, they noted how soon (29 days) after the release of Internet Explorer 9 Microsoft began talking about the next version.
 While Don Reisinger of eWeek listed his requested features for the next version, Michael Muchmore of PC Magazine tested Platform Preview 1's performance and HTML5 support with both Microsoft's and third parties' test suites.
 In his test, Platform Preview 1 performed better than Internet Explorer 9 but not always better than the competing web browsers.

-On September 13, 2011, Microsoft released the developer preview of Windows 8 to the general public, which came with Internet Explorer Developer Preview (the first full browser incarnation of Internet Explorer 10).
+On September 13, 2011, Microsoft released the developer preview of Internet Explorer 10 to the general public (the first full browser incarnation).
 Although Internet Explorer is the last major web browser among Mozilla Firefox, Google Chrome, Opera, and Safari to support spell checking, it is the first desktop browser on Windows to support autocorrection.

-Internet Explorer 10 was released to manufacturing along with Windows 8 and Windows Server 2012.
+Internet Explorer 10 was released to manufacturing on August 1, 2012.
 The latter reached general availability on September 4, 2012 while the former reached general availability on October 26, 2012.
-A preview of Internet Explorer 10 for Windows 7 and Windows Server 2008 R2 was released on November 13, 2012.
-It is not compatible with previous versions of Windows.
+A preview of Internet Explorer 10 was released on November 13, 2012.
+It is not compatible with Windows Vista or earlier.

 New features

 Adobe Flash integration

-On Windows 8, Internet Explorer 10 includes a built-in Adobe Flash Player.
+Internet Explorer 10 includes a built-in Adobe Flash Player.
 Microsoft and Adobe worked together to ensure that the version of Adobe Flash included with Internet Explorer 10 does not drain the battery or impact performance in negative ways.

 In the "Metro" version of Internet Explorer, only some of the features of Adobe Flash will be included for battery life, performance and security purposes.
 Some features that do not work well with touch have also been removed from the "Metro" version of Internet Explorer.
 However, originally, not all websites can use Adobe Flash in the "Metro" version of Internet Explorer as Microsoft and Adobe maintain a list of approved websites that are, reportedly, video content and some games.

 In the desktop version of Internet Explorer 10, all of the features of Adobe Flash are available.

-On March 12, 2013 Microsoft changed this behavior from allowing only sites on a whitelist to display flash content, to allowing all sites to display flash content except those on a curated Compatibility View (CV) list (blacklist) maintained by Microsoft.
+On March 12, 2013, Microsoft changed this behavior from allowing only sites on a whitelist to display flash content, to allowing all sites to display flash content except those on a curated Compatibility View (CV) list (blacklist) maintained by Microsoft.